-At present, 15 FA genes have been identified.
-Eight of the FA genes form a nuclear core complex that is required for the monoubiquitination of FANCD2, which is a key step in the FA-BRCA pathway, and of FANCI.
+At present, 22 Fanconi anemia (FA) genes have been identified.
+Eight of the FA genes form a nuclear core complex which, along with FANCT/UBE2T, is required for the monoubiquitination of FANCD2, which is a key step in the FA-BRCA pathway, and of FANCI.
 We are particularly interested in the function and regulation of FANCD2 in DNA damage responses.

 Several BRCA (breast cancer susceptibility) genes, including FANCS / BRCA1, FANCD1 / BRCA2, FANCN / PALB2, FANCO / RAD51C, FANCU / XRCC2 and FANCJ / BRIP1, are also FA genes but are not required for FANCD2 monoubiquitination.
 We seek to elucidate their functional relationships to other FA-BRCA proteins, something that is not well understood at present.
 Other goals include better understanding the function of these proteins in DNA damage responses by characterizing the protein complexes they form, by testing their recruitment to sites of DNA damage and their regulation via post-translational modifications, and by performing functional assays of DNA repair by homologous recombination (HR).